 The cost of shipping within two days depends on several factors.
-Here are some things that affect the cost of availing of a 2-day shipping program.
+Here are some things that affect the price of a 2-day shipping program.

-- Type of mailable items you are shipping
+- Type and amount of mailable items you are shipping

 - Time and day delivery shipments are scheduled

 - Delivery carrier and service used

 - Zip code for the location of origin

 - Dimensional weight